Aloxy

 Series B in 2005

-Integrian specializes in the development and manufacture of mobile digital video solutions aimed at enhancing public safety.
-The company focuses on video surveillance systems that are specifically designed for use in vehicles, offering robust video management capabilities.
-Its products serve a variety of clients, including municipal police departments, highway patrol agencies, and transit authorities.
-Integrian's solutions are intended to provide protection against security threats, lawsuits, and vandalism, thereby contributing to the safety and security of communities.
+Integrian is a company that specializes in the development and manufacturing of mobile digital video solutions tailored for public safety.
+It focuses on creating mobile video surveillance systems that enhance security for various organizations, including municipal police departments, highway patrol agencies, and transit authorities.
+Integrian's products include video management systems and in-vehicle digital video solutions designed to protect against security threats, lawsuits, and vandalism.
+By catering to the specific needs of public safety entities, Integrian plays a crucial role in enhancing the effectiveness and accountability of law enforcement and transit operations.

 Cymbet Technologies